 - The Board prefers to have a CEO as the only management member on the Board, although there may be times when it is appropriate to have an additional management member on the Board.
 The maximum of management and inside directors on the Board will be two.

-- Board members should offer their resignation from the Board to the Chairman of the Policy and Board Governance Committee following:
+- Board members should offer their resignation from the Board to the Chair of the Policy and Board Governance Committee following:

-- A change in personal circumstances which would reasonably be expected to reflect poorly on the Corporation (for example, finding by a Court of fraud, or conviction under Criminal Code or securities legislation)
+- a change in personal circumstances which would reasonably be expected to reflect poorly on the Corporation (for example, finding by a Court of fraud, or conviction under Criminal Code or securities legislation); and

-- A copy of the news release with the Board's decision must be provided to the Toronto Stock Exchange
+- a copy of the news release with the Board's decision must be provided to the Toronto Stock Exchange; and

 Share Dealings, Ownership and Compensation

-Members shall observe relevant statutory rules and requirements as wells as the corporation’s own policy in regard to the buying or selling of shares, warrants or other equity instruments of ARC.
+- Members shall observe relevant statutory rules and requirements as well as the corporation’s own policy in regard to the buying or selling of shares, warrants or other equity instruments of ARC.

-- Members will maintain a minimum ownership of 20,000 common shares (or equivalent securities which have been awarded in favour of any member under any compensation plan) after they have been on the board for at least 5 years.
-After 3 years on the board, directors are expected to own a minimum of 10,000 common shares or equivalent securities.
+- Members will maintain a minimum ownership of three (3) times their Annual Base Retainer (or equivalent securities which have been awarded in favour of any member under any compensation plan) after they have been on the board for at least five years.
 Ownership may be direct or indirect and includes common shares (or equivalent securities) over which such directors exercise control or direction.